FairCrypto/x1-docs/docs/x1/developer/run-a-node-interactively.md

+---
+description: How to run a X1 Blockchain interactively
+---

 # Run Node Interactively

 While running a node interactively is not recommended for production, it is a great way to get started with X1.